 R&B is one of the most vocally demanding genres.
 It requires:

-- ✔ Breath Control – Learn to breathe from your diaphragm.
+- ✔ Breath Control: Learn how to breathe from your diaphragm to sustain long, controlled notes.

-- ✔ Vocal Placement – Master register transitions for a smooth, effortless sound.
+- ✔ Vocal Placement: Master register transitions (chest, mix, head voice) for a smooth, effortless sound.

-- ✔ Pitch Accuracy & Speed – Essential for flawless vocal runs.
+- ✔ Pitch Accuracy & Speed: Essential for flawless vocal runs and fast rhythmic phrasing.

 Step 3: Master the 4 Core Elements of R&B Singing